 I have tested all these level packs either to completion or up until the first point where I got stuck in a way that seemed to be a design error, but be warned that I'm providing them as-is.
 Some are incomplete, have bugs, or otherwise cannot be beaten; the Duke Nukem 1 level format has some peculiarities that make it easy for an amateur designer to create unintentionally broken levels if the maps are not built carefully.
 In cases where I'm aware of such issues I have made note of them, and on which levels if anyone is minded to make fixed versions for themselves.

 Further, some of these levels must be unpacked using a tool called DE_DECOD which was intended to prevent people from running the levels on a shareware version of Duke Nukem (which is otherwise possible as the shareware edition is not missing any necessary graphics or game logic to run levels from any episode).
 These files have a .ENC extension and will become .ZIP files when properly decoded; instructions on decrypting them are provided in the readme files and should work in DOSBox if you can't run DOS programs natively.
-If you still have trouble with the unpacking procedure, contact me for help.
 I've noted which level packs do this, as well.

 Levels by other authors